Fleas are a common pest problem in homes especially when cats or dogs are present. Not only are they a concern for pets but they are also bite humans.

 Fleas can be selective and will often feed on only one or a few people living in a house.
 Many times the people most affected are small children and infants.

 Please refer to Ehrlich’s treating insect bites page for further advice.

 Even with the best care, it is difficult to fully protect your dog or cat from fleas.
 A pet with fleas will frequently scratch or try to bite the fleas in its fur.

+If you choose to use an over the counter flea treatment for your pet you must be aware that the materials used on cats are different that those used on dogs.
 Be sure you only use a cat or dog specific material on your pet and consult your vet if there are signs of irritation such as reddening of the skin or if there are thin patches in your pet’s coat.